 Hold and reassure your baby just until they settle down or stop crying, but before they fall asleep.
 Then place them back in their crib sleepy, but still awake, so they can fall asleep on their own.

 We recommend holding your baby only until they stop crying.
-However, if your baby accidentally falls asleep in that period, place them back into their bed on their back.
+However, if your baby accidentally falls asleep in that period, place them back in their bed on their back.

 If your baby repeatedly falls asleep during the “pick up” part of Pick Up, Put Down, we recommend trying another method, such as the Chair Method.
 This will provide your baby with reassurance but removes the possibility that they will fall asleep in your arms.